 Santa Monica’s quality of life ranks high, making it one of Southern California’s most coveted places to live.
-People live here to be close to the beach, to enjoy a more relaxed lifestyle, and to take advantage of all the first-rate amenities.
+People move to Santa Monica to be close to the beach, to enjoy a more relaxed lifestyle, and to take advantage of all its first-rate amenities.

-It is regarded as one of the ten most sustainable cities in the country.
+Did you know it is regarded as one of the ten most sustainable cities in the country?
 City buses run on natural gas, government vehicles run on alternative fuels, and all buildings must comply with green building codes.
-Bike paths are plentiful, and they crisscross every part of the city.
+Bike paths are plentiful and they crisscross every part of the city.

 The City of Santa Monica provides law enforcement services separate from the City of Los Angeles.
 There are two hospitals and top-notch public transportation services (The Blue Bus and Metro Trains).
 The Santa Monica Municipal Airport (SMO) is convenient for aviation enthusiasts and aircraft owners.

 Purportedly named after Saint Monica by Spanish explorers in the late 1700s, Santa Monica has been fondly called “City of Inspiration” or “City by the Sea” over the years.
 Founded in 1875 by mining tycoon Senator Jones, Santa Monica was then incorporated in 1886.
 It experienced a boom in the 1920s and another in the 1960s when the Santa Monica Freeway opened.
 Today, the city is home to more than 90,000 people.

 Santa Monica is a beach town at heart.
 It was built and promoted as a resort destination in the early 1900s when amusement piers were popular, attracting vacationers and well-heeled Easterners looking to resettle in The West.